metanorma/firelight/README.rst

       [--debug]

-The command must be run from the root of a Git repository that has Anafero config file versioned in it.
+The command must be run from the root of a Git repository that has Anafero config file versioned in it (see below).

 Anafero config
 --------------